Subterranean drone mapping startup Emesent raises $2.5M to autonomously delve the deep

 The $3.5 million (Australian) round comes largely from a new $200M CSIRO Innovation fund managed by Main Sequence Ventures.
 Hrabar suggested that another round might be warranted in a year or two when the company decides to scale and expand into other verticals.

-DARPA will be making its own contribution after a fashion through its Subterranean Challenge, should (as seemly likely) Emesent achieve success in it.
+DARPA will be making its own contribution after a fashion through its Subterranean Challenge, should (as seemly likely) Emesent achieve success in it (they’re already an approved participant).
 Hrabar was confident.
 “It’s pretty fortuitous,” he said.
 “We’ve been doing underground autonomy for years, and then DARPA announces this challenge on exactly what we’re doing.”

 We’ll be covering the challenge and its participants separately.
 You can read more about Emesent at its website.